allen-liaoo/nixos-config/README.md

 - Each NixOS host generates a ssh host key on initial install, which is used to derive the host age key (on boot).
 The age key is then used to decrypt host secrets.
 - For each user of a NixOS host, the host decrypts the user's password for its own setup, and the user's age key to a location that the home-manager sops expects (`~/.config/sops/age/key.txt`).
   The user's home manager config then uses the age key to decrypt secrets.
-- Each user should have access to the secret `nix_config_deploy` which is used to push to this repository.
-Additionally, each authorized user should have this secret under `~/.ssh` as well.

 ### Firefox-based Browsers
 My firefox (HM) module configs can be applied to any firefox-based browser, such as `floorp`, `librewolf`, or even `glide` (from external flake).
 For examples, see [firefox.nix](home/_modules/app/browser/firefox.nix) and [glide.nix](home/_modules/app/browser/glide.nix).
 Both share these centralized configs:
 - [firefox/config](home/_modules/app/browser/firefox/config) - Shared policies, settings, extensions, and my custom module configs
-- [firefox/mkModule](home/_modules/app/browser/firefox/config) - My custom modules, which includes:
+- [firefox/mkModule](home/_modules/app/browser/firefox/mkModule) - My custom modules, which includes:
   - `pywalfox.nix`- for setting up [pywalfox](https://github.com/Frewacom/pywalfox) (colors and system theming) native messaging host and extension
   - `wavefox.nix` - for setting up [WaveFox](https://github.com/QNetITQ/WaveFox) (ui styling)

 In particular, the custom modules are meant to be merged with firefox-based browser modules such as `programs.firefox`, `programs.librewolf`, etc.
-This is achieved by providing the module path (i.e. `["programs" "firefox"]` to `firefox/mkModule`, which constructs the module based on the module path.
-Note that certain option declarations are only legal because submodules are [extensible option types](https://nixos.org/manual/nixos/stable/#sec-option-declarations-eot).

 ### Networking
 - `ionobro` is my VPS which connects clients to my homeserver, `barrybenson`, via wireguard.
-It forwards packets destined to the right port to `barrybenson` without source nat.
+It forwards packets to `barrybenson` without source nat.
 - `barrybenson` hosts services and lives behind CGNAT.
 Its outgoing traffic goes through wireguard if it is a response from some incoming traffic from the tunnel, otherwise it goes through the normal internet.
-This is achieved via nftables for policy based routing of Wireguard[⌃](/host/barrybenson/network.nix).
+This is achieved via nftables policy-based routing[⌃](/host/barrybenson/network.nix).